TDarkShadow/loadorderlibrary/README.md

 - 2FA (authenticator app based).
 Low-priority.
 I don't feel anything on this site is really worth the security 2FA provides, and this will be more a learning exercise.
 - List filtering by game/author.
 - Pagination for browse lists page so it doesn't become too long.
+- Complete re-write to be more API driven for integration into othe tools such as [Azura's Star](https://github.com/RingComics/azuras-star)

 # Privacy